unc-csxl/csxl.unc.edu/docs/specs/academics.md

 ## Frontend Features

-The admin features add _12_ new Angular components, all at the `/academics` route.
+The frontend features add _12_ new Angular components, all at the `/academics` route.

 ### User Features